 First Time Applicants

-First time applicants must apply in person at the ETS Customer Service Centre in City Hall and bring the following information:
+First time applicants must apply in person at the Edmonton Service Centre in Edmonton Tower and bring the following information:

 - Proof of age 65 years or older (Alberta ID, Driver’s License or Health Care card, passport or permanent resident card)